forwinder15/learndiesels/content/posts/2019-05-28--are-diesels-dead/index.md

 Another thing is the power generation side of the diesel world will obviously never be touched by this.
 Batteries will be one thing that may in the very distant future but, the point of a generator is to provide power when there is none.
 A diesel engine can run as long as you have fuel.
 If they ever consider going to a battery type power generation it will be only as good as the capacity of the battery that is connected to it.

-## Is a career in the diesel industry still a good idea?
+## Is a career in the diesel industry still a good idea

 Yes!
 It is a great idea.
 The diesel industry needs good people to join in the many different areas of the field.
 One of the largest needs nationwide is for diesel mechanics.
 There is a shortage a diesel mechanics that will only get worse over the next few years.
 This is really the best time to get into the field.
 Let me list a few reason now is the best time to start out as a diesel mechanic.